elastic/logstash/qa/README.md

 ### Environment setup and Running Tests

+It is possible to run the full suite of the acceptance test with the codebase by running the command `ci/ci_acceptance.sh`, this command will generate the artefacts, bootstrap the VM and run the tests.

 This test are based on a collection of Vagrant defined VM's where the different test are going to be executed, so first setup necessary is to have vagrant properly available, see https://www.vagrantup.com/ for